 We absolutely must fix a soil problem before anything else can be successful.
 You can throw all the products that you want down on your lawn but if your soil remains in poor shape, it’s not going to get you the results you want.

 Of course, this can take time.
-We always aim to set our customers up with realistic expectations and we’ll be honest that sometimes it can take a full season or two until your lawn really turns around.
+We always aim to set our customers up with realistic expectations and we’ll be honest that sometimes it can take a full season or two until your lawn really turns around and may require some additional treatments if major deficiencies exist.
 But it will.
-If you can hang on and give the program time to work, you’ll see the results.
+If you can hang on and give the program and supplemental treatments time to work, you’ll see the results.

 Unfortunately, there are a lot of lawn care companies in the Ashburn, Aldie, and Leesburg, VA area that promise quick fixes and this simply isn’t realistic.
 No quick fix will ever cure a soil health problem.
 Many of the lawn care services that offer these types of speedy solutions aren’t even soil testing your lawn so how can they possibly even know what your lawn actually needs to perform its best?
 That should be a red flag right there.